jbkwon11/dropout_prediction/README.md

 > J. B. Kwon, "A Portable, Generalizable Machine Learning Framework for Long-Term Student Dropout Prediction," *IEEE Access*, under review, 2025.

 ---
-For any questions regarding the code or data, please contact the corresponding author at [Your Email Address].
+For any questions regarding the code or data, please contact the corresponding author at jbkwon@sunmoon.ac.kr.